-Located in the Kriel district of the Mpumalanga Province in South Africa, the New Clydesdale Colliery (NCC) is an integrated thermal coal mine comprising the New Clydesdale Colliery and its adjacent Roodekop resource project.
+The New Clydesdale Colliery (NCC) is an integrated thermal coal mine located in the Kriel district of the Mpumalanga province in South Africa.
+It comprises the New Clydesdale Colliery and its adjacent Roodekop resource project.

-An open-pit development, phase two will produce a further two million tonnes of premium quality domestic or export quality thermal coal a year, increasing the mine's total production capacity to 2.9 million tonnes per annum (Mtpa).
+An open-pit development, phase two produces a further two million tonnes of premium-quality domestic or export-quality thermal coal a year, increasing the mine’s total production capacity to 2.9 million tonnes per annum (Mtpa).

 New Clydesdale Colliery details